idle-org/bootstraparse/README.md

 - Test configs more in-depth ☐
 - Test overall site generation ☐
 - Move the WARNING-level output to INFO for config overwrite ☐
+- Better error handling ☐
+  - Stack dropping on error ☐
+  - Better context for error messages ☐
+  - Move error context to the calling function ☐

 ### V1.0.6
 - Option to ignore br behavior ☐
 - Make the default example site way more useful ☐
+- Add an indentation level to every token for human readability of the final output ☐

 ### V1.0.7
 - Add a way to ignore certain files ☐